ericklein/mqtt-responder/readme.md

 	- [FR]100720[P3]; try to integrate two MQTT code paths? -> completed using Adafruit MQTT library for Adafruit IO and MQTT brokers
 - 101520
 	- MQTT code improvements
+- 101620
+	- [P1]101620: Example ping code fires every loop() but docs say to ping infrequently within the keepalive window to avoid packet collision -> add timer loop to ping at MQTT_KEEP_ALIVE
+	- [P1]101220: light is turning on at seemingly random intervals.
+The new session is either publishing a new value or reading an older value at connection? -> think is was a retained value on the broker side causing the random activation event.